MyraReeves/Owl_Quiz/README.md

 Quoted instructions from the Lab 5b assignment on Canvas:

->Apply finishing touches to your About Me web site.
+>Apply finishing touches to your About Me website.
 Make sure your final app meets all of the requirements for this project.
 >
 >Deploy your app to GitHub Pages and add any additional final touches to your CSS.
 Run a Lighthouse report making sure your site scores between the 50-65 range and add a screenshot of your score to your README.md.
 Make sure your app is complete and meets all of the requirements from the prior labs.
-Remove any commented out code or console logs including any commented out console logs that were used in the questionnaire.
+Remove any commented out console logs that were used in the questionnaire.

 <br>